amiracle/quick-start-cribl/README.md

 ## Deployment
 This Quick Start deployment builds a new AWS environment consisting of the infrastructure resources required to provision Cribl LogStream.

+### Steps
+1. If you don't already have an AWS account, sign up at https://aws.amazon.com, and sign into your account.
+2. Subscribe to the free offering of [Cribl LogStream on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-3wsytwvqb65gg?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).
+Once you're subscribed, continue to the next step.
+3. Select your deployment method:
 | VPC | ARM64 | x86_64 |
 | --- | ---- | ---- |
 | Deploy in an existing VPC | [Cribl LogStream ARM64](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template?stackName=Cribl-LogStream&templateURL=https://aws-quickstart-cribl-logstream-us-west-2.s3.us-west-2.amazonaws.com/logstream/cribl-single-template-arm64.yaml) | [Cribl LogStream x86_64](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template?stackName=Cribl-LogStream&templateURL=https://aws-quickstart-cribl-logstream-us-west-2.s3.us-west-2.amazonaws.com/logstream/cribl-single-template.yaml) |
 | Deploy in a new VPC | [Cribl LogStream ARM64](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template?stackName=Cribl-LogStream&templateURL=https://aws-quickstart-cribl-logstream-us-west-1.s3.us-west-1.amazonaws.com/logstream/cribl-single-template-vpc-arm64.yaml) | [Cribl LogStream x86_64](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template?stackName=Cribl-LogStream&templateURL=https://aws-quickstart-cribl-logstream-us-west-1.s3.us-west-1.amazonaws.com/logstream/cribl-single-template-vpc.yaml) |
 | Deploy in new VPC with Flow Logs to s3 enabled | [Cribl LogStream ARM64](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template?stackName=Cribl-LogStream&templateURL=https://aws-quickstart-cribl-logstream-us-west-2.s3.us-west-2.amazonaws.com/logstream/cribl-single-template-vpc-logging-arm64.yaml) | [Cribl LogStream x86_64](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/template?stackName=Cribl-LogStream&templateURL=https://aws-quickstart-cribl-logstream-us-west-2.s3.us-west-2.amazonaws.com/logstream/cribl-single-template-vpc-logging.yaml) |
+4. Deploy the stack in your environment, make sure to check the region as this defaults to **Oregon (us-west-2)**.
+5. Log into Cribl LogStream with the credential supplied in the "Outputs" tab on your CloudFormation stack.

+---
+>#### Tips for Deployment
+>An SSH key pair to log into your EC2 instance.
+Please follow [this guide for help on creating your key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

+>By default this CloudFormation template will deploy in Oregon (us-west-2), but if you want to change the region simply change the region in your CloudFormation drop down and then in the template itself update the QSS3BucketRegion variable from us-west-2 to your region of choice.
 This deployment takes approximately 10 minutes to complete.
 For more information and step-by-step deployment instructions, see the [deployment guide](https://github.com/amiracle/quick-start-cribl/blob/main/docs/Cribl%20LogStream%20User%20Deployment%20Guide%20for%20AWS%20-%20Google%20Docs.pdf)
+---

 ## Use Cases
 Cribl LogStream can optimize the collection of :